misartg/misartg.github.io/_posts/2022-02-08-Our-approach-to-LAPS-passwords-and-MDT.md

 {% include callout.html content="**Do not** define the `Enable local admin password management` setting in this policy; we'll do it in another one." type="danger" %}

 {% include callout.html content="I like to mention that this policy is partial in the policy name, as a reminder to myself and other administrators that this policy does not capture all the settings on its own.
-GPOs are often maintained in collaboration with others and this is a clue to others (or yourself, if it's been a while) that there's something else going on here.*" type="primary" %}
+GPOs are often maintained in collaboration with others and this is a clue to others (or yourself, if it's been a while) that there's something else going on here." type="primary" %}

 #### Create another GPO, for dynamic LAPS enablement ####